 Modify Settings: Auto-Suggest Publication Names (Caution)

 Selecting the Chinese language as the search language in All Databases or the Chinese Science Citation Database automatically turns off the auto suggestion setting in all silo product databases in Web of Science.
-The OFF option will actually appear in the Auto-Suggest Publication Names box in all product databases.
+The OFF option will actually appear in the Auto-Suggest Publication Names box in all product.

-To turn the auto suggestion feature back on, you must first select English or Auto Select as the search language in Modify Settings.
+To turn back on the auto suggestion feature, you must first select English or Auto Select as the search language in Modify Settings.
 Next, you must set the Auto-Suggest feature to ON.
 Once this happens, the ON option will appear in the Auto-Suggest box in all product databases.

 You can go to Web of Science Core Collection and other product databases and manually turn on Auto-Suggestions.